Picnic Sundays at Government House

 • While there is no access to the House itself during Picnic Sundays, the House is regularly open on other occasions for free guided tours.

-• Picnic Sundays are free to attend; however registrations are essential.
+• Picnic Sundays are free to attend.

 Entry to the Estate and Gardens is dependent on compliance with current Government House Protocol and Queensland Government health guidelines.